Let the tots run free in Singapore's lush patch of green, Botanic Gardens!

-Little Spot at Jacob Ballas has a great selection of kid-friendly meals that come with your pick of orange or apple juice and Ben and Jerry’s ice cream (but only if the kids have been good).
+Little Spot at Jacob Ballas has a great selection of kid-friendly meals that come with your pick of milo or apple juice.
 It’s enough to satisfy rumbling tummies, especially after a day of exploring.
 If you’re willing to walk (around 20 minutes), Casa Verde at the Nassim Gate entrance serves up delish pizzas from their wood-fired oven and pasta that’s sure to get a thumbs-up from everyone, parents included.

 And there you have it, a perfect family day out with kids at the Singapore Botanic Gardens.
 And while the tots are napping in their stroller, head back to Cluny Court and treat yourself to tiramisu and a glass of wine at Da Paolo Gastronomia.
 Enjoy!

 Singapore Botanic Gardens, 1 Cluny Road, Singapore 259569